Psychology, M.A.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria are used to assess the potential success of each applicant:

-• Applicants should refer to the department website for information regarding what each concentration requires to be included in this letter of intent.
+• Applicants should refer to the department website for information regarding what each concentration requires to be included in this submission.

 The following are the minimum admission requirements: